leo-oliveira/Microservice.BestStories/README.md

 # Best Stories API

 The goal of this API is to get detailed information of the 20 first best stories from Hacker News.
-Although 20 is the default number of stories, the api allows getting the amount of stories you want, up to 500 stories (Hacker News API limitation).

 ## Run the application